szczyglis-dev/py-gpt/README.md

 **PyGPT** features a continuous chat mode that maintains a long context of the ongoing dialogue.
 It preserves the entire conversation history and automatically appends it to each new message (prompt) you send to the AI.
 Additionally, you have the flexibility to revisit past conversations whenever you choose.
 The application keeps a record of your chat history, allowing you to resume discussions from the exact point you stopped.

+## Advanced context handling (experimental)

+> **Experimental:** Advanced context handling changes how long model-facing histories are compacted and continued.
+Keep it disabled if you need the legacy history-selection behavior, and verify important long-running workflows when enabling it for production work.

+Enable it in `Config -> Settings -> Context -> Enable advanced context handling`.
+When the unsummarized model-facing conversation approaches the configured threshold, PyGPT compacts older completed turns into conversation-scoped continuation notes and keeps a newer verbatim tail.
+The complete chat history remains stored in SQLite; only the history sent to the model is trimmed.

+Continuation notes are stored in `memory_ctx`, one row per conversation, and are separate from the Memory plugin's global/project long-term memory.
+They preserve compact state such as goals, constraints, decisions, completed work, important findings and pending work. `memory_ctx_get`, `memory_ctx_add` and `memory_ctx_replace` can read or maintain these notes.
+In Chat with Agents, the main agent also uses persistent bounded rolling memory backed by the same conversation notes, while worker rolling summaries stay runtime-local.

+The main settings are **Checkpoint threshold (%)** (default `75`), **Context tail after checkpoint (%)** (default `45`), and **Maximum continuation note characters** (default `24000`).
+Model-aware token limits and safety reserves are also applied at runtime.

 ## Handling multiple contexts

 On the left side of the application interface, there is a panel that displays a list of saved conversations.
 You can save numerous contexts and switch between them with ease.
 This feature allows you to revisit and continue from any point in a previous conversation. **PyGPT** automatically generates a summary for each context, akin to the way `ChatGPT` operates and gives you the option to modify these titles itself.